 Minimum opening balance \$20,000 Income payment amount Choose how much you receive from your account each year.
 The amount you select must be at least the minimum level set by law.
 There is a maximum annual payment limit for TTR accounts.
 Flexible payment options Fortnightly, monthly, quarterly, six-monthly or annually directly to your bank account.
 Lump sum withdrawals TTR account: Permitted only under certain circumstances.
 Income account: Available at any time.
 Easy Default A quick way to set up your account with a default investment strategy, payment amount and frequency.
 Investment options Tailor your own investment strategy by choosing one or a combination of investment options, including pre-mixed and sector-specific options.
-Access to NGS Self-Managed Direct Investment Option which provides access to ASX listed companies, exchange traded funds and term deposits (Income account only).
 Investment switches Available at any time.
 No switching fee is applied.
 Choose your beneficiary A range of beneficiary nomination options are available.
 Competitive fees As an industry fund with all profits going back to members, we're committed to providing a value for money product.
 Retirement Bonus NGS Super members transferring from an NGS Accumulation or TTR account to an Income account may be eligible for a Retirement Bonus payment.